R&D Efforts in Cherenkov Imaging Technologies for Particle Identification in Future Experiments: Other relevant R D activities related to Cherenkov imaging:

 The Electron Ion Collider China (EIcC) will be designed with a similar philosophy but with substantially different kinematic coverage.
 Although the maximum momentum of outgoing hadrons is not comparable to that of the US EIC, almost hermetic PID coverage is critical.
 The baseline PID detector choices are similar to those of the ePIC experiment.
 Customized production of MCP-PMT, aerogel, SiPM and ASIC development are the main motivations for the R\&D related to their PID subsystems.
 Further details can be found elsewhere \cite{EIC_China}.

 The Super Tau Charm Factory (STCF) also requires efficient PID.
 The barrel PID system is comprised of a proximity focusing RICH, and liquid C$_6$F$_{14}$ has been considered as a radiator~\cite{STCF_CDR}.
-Hybrid MPGD based photo-sensors based on CsI coated THGEM and Micromegas have been chosen as the default option.
+Hybrid Micro Pattern Gaseous Detector (MPGD) \cite{MPGD} based photo-sensors based on CsI coated THick Gas Electron Multiplier (THGEM) \cite{THGEM} and Micromegas \cite{Micromegas} have been chosen as the default option.
 The set-up is supposed to provide $\pi/K$ separation up to 2~GeV/c.
 Custom built radiator purification, THGEM and Micromegas production, and design of the readout chain are the main directions of their R\&D; recently, SiPMs are also being considered as an alternative solution \cite{STCF_MPGD}.

-The MARQ detector at J-PARC hadron facility also aims for a dual radiator RICH with aerogel (n=1.04) and C$_4$F$_{10}$ gas radiator.
+The J-PARC hadron facility also aims for a dual radiator RICH with aerogel (n=1.04) and C$_4$F$_{10}$ gas radiator \cite{MARQ}.
 The required single photon angular resolution is around 10~mrad.
 Currently, the hydrophobic aerogel produced by the Aerogel Factory has been chosen as the baseline, and Hamamatsu MPPC S13360-6075CS has been selected as the photo-sensors.
-To increase the photo-sensitive area, aluminized Mylar foils are considered as light concentrator.
+To increase the photo-sensitive area, aluminized Mylar foils are considered as light concentrators.
 Beam test exercises with prototype and ongoing R\&D activities are focused on optimizing the light guide, SiPM cooling, and aerogel characteristics \cite{MARQ}.
 On the other hand, the Belle-II experiment is working on finding an optimal photon detector to replace the HAPD photo-sensors~\cite{Belle2_HAPD}.
 After 2030 the production of HAPDs are expected to discontinue.
-MPPC arrays and LAPPD are under consideration.
-Dedicated R\&D efforts related to the sensors and ASIC design is ongoing \cite{Belle2_LAPPD}.
+Multi-Pixel Photon Counter (MPPC) arrays and LAPPDs are under consideration.
+Dedicated R\&D efforts related to the sensors and ASIC design are ongoing \cite{Belle2_LAPPD}.